 The lens has two supersonic wave motors to power the autofocus system.
 It’s precise and reliable, even when shooting sports or animals on the move.
 You can switch to manual focus in the blink of an eye.
 And another great feature is the focus hold button.

 A telephoto lens like this one is an investment.
 It isn’t cheap.
 But if you need a telephoto lens that has power and precision, the Sony FE 100-400mm f/4.5-5.6 G Master lens could be the one for you.

 What is the Sony FE Lens Series?

-All Sony FE lenses can be swapped and changed with any Sony FE-mount camera.
+You can use all Sony FE lenses with any Sony FE-mount camera.
 There’s an excellent array to choose from if you’re a Sony shooter.

 There is a great deal of flexibility when it comes to Sony FE lenses.
 You can swap one lens for another.
 And you have a wide range of lenses to choose from.
 There’s everything from prime and zoom lenses to macro and telephoto lenses.